logicalclocks/hops-examples/README.md

 Generates a jar for each module which can then either be used to create HopsWorks jobs (Spark/Flink) or execute Hive queries remotely.

 # Helper Libraries
-Hops Examples makes use of **HopsUtil**, a set of Java and Python libraries which provide developers with tools that make programming on Hops easy. *HopsUtil* is automatically made available to all Jobs and Notebooks, without the user having to explicitely import it.
-Detailed documentation on HopsUtil is available [here](https://github.com/hopshadoop/hops-util).
+Hops Examples makes use of **Hops**, a set of Java and Python libraries which provide developers with tools that make programming on Hops easy. *Hops* is automatically made available to all Jobs and Notebooks, without the user having to explicitely import it.
+Detailed documentation on Hops is available [here](https://github.com/hopshadoop/hops-util).

 # Spark
 ## Structured Streaming with Kafka and HopsFS